Types Teaching and Curriculum Development

 Natural Resources for Sustainable Development: The Fundamentals of Oil, Gas and Mining Governance (facilitated MOOC)

 Twice a year, CCSI, Natural Resource Governance Institute (NRGI), the World Bank and the United Nations Sustainable Development Solutions Network (SDSN) offer a massive open online course (MOOC) on Natural Resources for Sustainable Development: The Fundamentals of Oil, Gas and Mining Governance.
-This MOOC, (delivered in English), is designed for the participation of large numbers of geographically dispersed… read more
+This MOOC, (delivered in English, with video transcripts also available in French, Spanish, Russian and Arabic),… read more

 CCSI has partnered with the International Senior Lawyers Project (ISLP) and Tanzania’s UONGOZI Institute to develop a capacity-development program for Tanzania’s Oil & Gas Negotiation Team

 The program is designed for public sector officials whose responsibilities relate to investment treaty negotiation or investor-state arbitration.

 This program is designed to equip participants with the necessary skills to promote the responsible development of the extractive industries sector in resource-rich developing countries and to encourage a rich dialogue about best practices from around the globe.